-Both the aggregated total initial charge and the aggregated total recurring charge shown in monetary terms are based on the total amount being invested into the recommended plan in the first year of investment.
+Both the total initial charges and the total recurring charges shown in monetary terms are based on the total amount being invested into the recommended plan in the first year of investment.

-The aggregated total recurring charge shown in monetary terms assumes any initial charges are deducted upfront.
+The total recurring charge shown in monetary terms assumes any initial charges are deducted upfront.
 It provides an indication of the charges that would be deducted from the plan during the first year of investment if there was no investment growth.
 In reality, this charge will be higher or lower than shown depending on the performance of the underlying investment.
 Your personal illustration contains further information regarding the effect the overall costs and charges will have your investment returns.